 Kanishka - A Capital Centric Featured Restaurant

-In March this year Atul Kochhar, the first Indian chef in the world to receive a Michelin star, officially opened Kanishka on Mayfair’s Maddox Street.
+In March 2019 Atul Kochhar, the first Indian chef in the world to receive a Michelin star, officially opened Kanishka on Mayfair’s Maddox Street.
 Kanishka explores lesser known regions of Indian food, showcasing cuisine from the country’s more remote territories and borders.

 Kochhar first hit the London spotlight upon winning a Michelin star at the acclaimed Tamarind of Mayfair in 2001.
 He left to open Benares in 2002, which was awarded its own Michelin star four years later.
 Now a celebrated restaurateur, television personality and cookery book author, Kochhar attributes his success to his use of regional Indian flavours alongside the best British produce, a practice which he is developing further in his latest venture.